Long Crendon: History

 "Crendon" was the caput of the feudal honour held by Walter Giffard (died 1102), created Earl of Buckingham by William the Conqueror.
 The Manor in Long Crendon was once a great building that housed the later Earls of Buckingham and over the years the various manorial estates in the village have passed through the hands of the Crown, Oxford University, the Earls of March and the Marquis of Buckingham.
-The latter is now the Lord of the Manor of Long Crendon.
+The latter is now the Lord of the manor of Long Crendon.

-In 1162, an order of Augustinian monks was founded in the village at nearby Notley Abbey.
+In 1162, an order of Augustinian (see Arrouaise) monks was founded in the village at nearby Notley Abbey.
 The park in which the abbey stood was donated to the abbey itself by the incumbent of the manor, the Earl of Buckingham.
-At the time of the Dissolution of the Monasteries the annual income was calculated as over £437, an immense amount of money for the time.
+At the time of the dissolution of the monasteries the annual income was calculated as over £437, an immense amount of money for the time.
 The abbey still stands, but as a secular manor house.
 In the 20th century it was the marital home of actors Sir Laurence Olivier and Vivien Leigh.